pikulet/ghost-wp/README.md

 ## :memo: Contributing

 I'd definitely look forward to suggestions for the word pack.
 You can make a pull request or create an issue.
 Due credit will be given!

+## :seedling: Extensions

+Currently working on a word splash the gives a few random words (with no relation).
+I'm looking for a random word generator for English words, but there aren't many around.
+I've played with https://github.com/tjarratt/babble but this gomod isn't compatible with hosting on a remote server.
+Do let me know if you have great suggestions.